The Semantic Compiler

 Programming languages are a human interface technology.
 With AI capable of fluent translation between natural language and formal execution targets, the need for this intermediary dissolves.
 What remains is LLVM IR as the true machine interface and a Semantic Bridge as the true human interface, with AI serving as the bidirectional translator.

-The path to actualization begins with conventional development, producing a tool that progressively replaces its own foundations with the paradigm it implements.
-If the Semantic Compiler can iterate on itself—if it can build the next version through intent specification, IR compilation, and semantic verification rather than human-written code—then the thesis is validated not by argument but by existence.
+The path to actualization began with conventional development, producing a tool that progressively replaced its own foundations with the paradigm it implements.
+The Semantic Compiler can iterate on itself.
+It builds new modules through intent specification, IR compilation, and semantic verification rather than human-written code.
+The thesis is validated not by argument but by existence.

 The era of programming languages as the primary interface between human intent and machine execution is a transitional phase.
 What comes next is a direct conversation between meaning and computation, with no code required.